alankwak/ec-crypt-web/README.md

 The group operation is defined by $A \cdot B = -C$, where $C$ is the third point on the elliptic curve that also lies on the line drawn through $A$ and $B$.
 If no such point exists, we define $C$ to be $\infty$.
 The point $-C$ is the point obtained by reflecting $C$ over the x-axis.

 We can assign every point a letter value, and then combine letters together using this operation to obtain a new letter.
-The cipher works by combining every two letters in the encrypted message to output the decrypted message.
+The encryption works by checking if the current letter can be represented by a combination of two letters from the key.
+If it can, then it is converted to this combination, and if it cannot, then it is left as it is.
 There are multiple ways to combine letters to get a given letter, so it is possible to obtain different encrypted messages for a single decrypted message.
 When encrypting, the program chooses the pairing it will use randomly.

-In addition, it is worth noting that not all letters will be defined by a point on the elliptic curve.
-In this case, the encrypted message contains a pairing of "junk characters," where the first is the letter that is used in the decoded message.
-Even when it is possible for a letter to be represented by a point, there is a chance the program will choose this method instead.
+To decrypt a message is fairly straightforward: again, we can check if a letter is representable in the key.
+If it is, then we check the next letter and combine the two using the key, and if it isn't, then we leave it as it is and move to the next letter.

+As you use the program, you might notice that you sometimes get messages where some of the original text does not appear to be encrypted.
+You probably have an elliptic curve group with very few elements, and therefore very few letters in the alphabet that are encodable.
+If you're having trouble finding a large elliptic curve group to use under mod 13, try $a=1$ and $b=0$.

+Other best practices when using the encryption system (though the program should still work if you ignore these):
+- use mod 13
+- only use alphabetic characters (A-Z), case does not matter